-Inflammatory forms of arthritis usually involve many joints throughout the body at the same time and is caused by a problem with the immune system becoming overactive, resulting in joint inflammation.
-Arthritis caused by inflammation often results in pain and stiffness after periods of rest or inactivity, particularly in the morning.
-Swelling, redness and warmth may be present in the affected joints.
-Other areas in the body can be affected by the inflammation as well, including the skin and internal organs such as the lungs and heart.
+Inflammatory arthritis (IA) usually involves many joints throughout the body at the same time.
+It is caused by an overactive immune system, which results in joint inflammation.
+This results in pain and stiffness after periods of rest or inactivity, particularly in the morning.
+Swelling, redness and warmth may also be present in the affected joints.
+Other areas in the body can also be affected by the inflammation as well, including the skin and internal organs such as the lungs and heart.

 The major types of inflammatory arthritis include the following:

 Inflammatory arthritis is usually treated with a combination of medications to relieve swelling and pain while regulating the immune system.
 As with osteoarthritis, joint replacement surgery should also be considered when these nonsurgical methods have failed to provide lasting benefit.

 When detected and treated early, arthritis can be halted in its tracks.
 The Early Arthritis Initiative of the Inflammatory Arthritis Center connects patients quickly and efficiently with a rheumatologist who can evaluate their joint pain and get each patient started on an appropriate course of treatment.
 HSS also offers specialized patient education and support programs for conditions such as lupus and rheumatoid arthritis.

 Inflammatory arthritis is usually treated with a combination of medications that relieve swelling and pain along with others, such as steroids or immunosuppressive drugs, that regulate the immune system.
 People with inflammatory arthritis generally experience alternating periods of 'flares' (high intensity) of their symptoms with periods of inactivity.
 To prevent loss of mobility and joint function, it is essential that patients strive to balance between periods of rest (which can help to prevent flare of symptoms) and activity (which helps prevent joints from becoming too stiff).